hasura/graphql-engine/server/documentation/tips.md

 ### Start-up graphql-engine

 First step stays the same.
-Start up the relevant databases and graphql-engine in seperate terminals.
+Start up the relevant databases and graphql-engine in separate terminals.

 We also need mssql for this test, this can be skipped if you're testing postgres for example.